rimask/security/deployment.md

 Figure 3.
 IBM Cloud security deployment architecture

 For {{site.data.keyword.Bluemix_notm}} *app users*, the **app user flow** is as follows:
- 1. Through a firewall, with intrusion prevention and network security in place.
+ 1. Through a firewall, with intrusion prevention and Network security in place.
  2. Through the IBM DataPower Gateway with reverse proxy and SSL termination proxy.
  3. Through the network router.
  4. Reaches the application runtime in the droplet execution agent (DEA).